 There are clues about how the coin got to Hawaii in the 1880s.
 One of the dignitaries attending the April 1878 first striking ceremony for Morgan dollars at the San Francisco Mint was a former California governor, Frederick Low, who was given the second coin struck.
 He moved to Hawaii in 1882 and became a banker there.

 “The forensics for this coin are overwhelming,” said Willis.
 “It has a medallic strike from fresh, new dies of the correct variety, it’s fully struck with square rims and with prooflike surfaces, there are no reeding marks, and no clash marks as found on other coins of this variety struck later.”

-Since its founding in 1986, PCGS experts have certified over 38 million coins with a total market value of over $33 billion.
-For information about PCGS products and services, including how to submit your coins for authentication and grading, visit www.PCGS.com or call PCGS Customer Service at (800) 447-8848.
+For more information about PCGS products and services, including how to submit your coins for authentication and grading, visit www.PCGS.com or call PCGS Customer Service at (800) 447-8848.